What are relaxation techniques?

-When we become stressed, our bodies engage in something called the "fight or flight response."
-The fight or flight response refers to changes that occur in the body when it prepares to either fight or run.
-These changes include increased heart rate, blood pressure, and rate of breathing, and a 300 - 400% increase in the amount of blood being pumped to the muscles.
+When we become stressed, our bodies engage in something called the "fight-or-flight response."
+The fight-or-flight response refers to changes that occur in the body when it prepares to either fight or run.
+These changes include increased heart rate, blood pressure, and rate of breathing, and a 300 to 400% increase in the amount of blood being pumped to the muscles.
 Over time, these reactions raise cholesterol levels, disturb intestinal activities, and depress the immune system.
 In general, they leave us feeling "stressed out."

 However, we also possess the opposite of the fight-or-flight response, the "relaxation response."
 This term, first coined in the mid 1970s by a Harvard cardiologist named Herbert Benson, refers to changes that occur in the body when it is in a deep state of relaxation.
 These changes include decreased blood pressure, heart rate, muscle tension, and rate of breathing, as well as feelings of being calm and in control.
 Learning the relaxation response helps to counter ill effects of the fight-or-flight response and, over time, allows the development of a greater state of alertness.
 The relaxation response can be developed through a number of techniques, including meditation and progressive muscle relaxation.
 It is now a recommended treatment for many stress-related disorders.

 What are relaxation techniques good for?

 Research suggests that meditation can help improve a person's quality of life and reduce stress hormone levels.

 Clinical studies also show that relaxation techniques reduce the perception of pain.
 One clinical study found that among patients undergoing colorectal surgery, those who listened to guided imagery tapes before, during, and after the operation had less pain and needed fewer pain medications than those who did not.
 Another found that relaxation practices, such as deep breathing, progressive relations, and visualization enhanced the immune response among breast cancer patients.